yanfeng17/xiaozhi-esphome/devices/Under_Development/Modular/README.md

 This section is for those that tried the standard full yaml in the respective directories and everything works, but want more ;)

-Those that just want the basics code to modify, might find it easier to use the non-modular yamls.
+Those that just want the basics code to modify might find it easier to use the non-modular yamls.

 👉 If you try this and run into problems, please revert to the known working non-modular YAMLs.
 And if you believe the issue isn’t just user error, please report back. 😉